• Skip to main content

 Download 60+ FREE Geography from A to Z notebooking / copywork printables to create your own illustrated geography dictionary!

-Geography From A to Z is one of the awesome books that is included as part of the MFW ECC curriculum package.
-It is such an excellent geography resource for young children!
+Geography From A to Z is one of the books included in the MFW Exploring Countries & Cultures curriculum package.
+It is an excellent geography resource for young children!

 I thought it would be fun for my kids to create a beautiful keepsake geography dictionary…and now your kids can too!

 Simply print the pages.
-As each word is presented in the curriculum, copy the definition and draw an illustration of the word.
-My daughter basically drew her own version of the image featured in the Geography from A to Z book.
-Once each page was complete, she placed them in her geography notebook (a 3-ring binder) alphabetically.
-It is a fun little way to “secretly” add in some practice alphabetizing!
+As each word is presented in the curriculum, the student copies the definition and draws an illustration of the word.
+My daughter drew her own version of the image featured in the Geography from A to Z book.

 However, when we went through the MFW ECC curriculum with my older set of twin boys, we changed things up a bit.
 We still used the same printable pages, but instead of a 3-ring notebook, we made a special cover and used our binding machine (love this thing!!) to spiral bind all the pages together to create a stand-alone geography dictionary.